 A significant step up from the JP071, this model features an exclusive Smith-Watkins design rose brass leadpipe.
 Smith-Watkins is renowned for crafting the highest quality professional cornets and has been instrumental in the design of the JP171SW leadpipe featured on this model.

-Steve, our brass manager is more than happy to answer any cornet related queries that you might have, feel free to contact him via our contact form or leave a comment below.
+Tom, our brass specialist is more than happy to answer any cornet related queries that you might have, feel free to contact him via our contact form or leave a comment below.